orb-lang/helm/doc/md/design/dramatis-personae.md

 So what we want is a Window, exactly like in Composer, but this time we should make a whole project for it \(and port Composer to use it\)\.
-This lets the Zone call anything it needs to from the ResultAgent\.
+This lets the Zone get anything it needs to from the ResultAgent\.
+It can even be used to mutate the Resbuf, in principle: but we should avoid this\.

 And this gives us a much cleaner data flow\.
 Valiant returns a result, which Modeselektor gives to the ResultAgent\.
 On `:paint`, the Zones consult their
 windows: if something needs to be painted, it requests the relevant Lines, and does so\.

-This makes painting completely optional: we make `:paint` a no\-op, and have a separate event on the loop which inspects the Agents and sends any changes as JSON to a client, or `:paint` could cover some of the rendering and an event could stream another buffer to a separate terminal process\.
+This makes painting completely optional: we could make `:paint` a no\-op, and have a separate event on the loop which inspects the Agents and sends any changes as JSON to a client, or `:paint` could cover some of the rendering and an event could stream another buffer to a separate terminal process\.
 We can hook them to log something, or perform some other action \(screen readers?\)\.

 Nothing should ever have to give content to the ZoneHerd or Zones, unless the Modeselektor needs to replace an Agent\.
 There's no need to touch anything,